 Use Active Listening Skills to Coach Others

-Active listening and giving feedback aren’t always easy.
-Daily pressures and demands often overtake our work, leaving limited time and energy to focus on coaching direct reports.
+While important, active listening and reflecting, responding, and giving feedback aren’t always easy.
+Daily pressures and demands often overtake our work, leaving limited time and energy to focus on slowing down to really listen to, and coach, direct reports.

-While formal coaching sessions may be limited, you can fit in coaching moments and coaching conversations.
-The trick is to be an attentive listener and use your active listening skills to be ready whenever such moments occur.
+Yet while time for formal coaching sessions may be limited, you can fit in coaching moments and coaching conversations.
+The trick is to be an attentive listener and have your toolkit of active listening techniques at the ready for whenever such moments occur.

-At CCL, we help leaders go beyond basic active listening techniques so they’re better equipped to listen to understand others — including the facts, feelings, and values that may be hidden behind the words actually being shared.
+At CCL, we help leaders go beyond basic active listening skills so that they’re better equipped to truly listen to understand others — including the facts, feelings, and values that may be hidden behind the words actually being shared.
+At the organizational level, this is how to build a workplace culture of truth and courage.

 The Purpose & Benefits of Active Listening